Azure-Samples/azure-stack-edge-deploy-vms/Scripts/IotEdgeScript/README.md

       > [!NOTE]
       > If AzureRM is installed, uninstall it.

-### Download the scripts
+### Download the script

 1. Go to the [folder that hosts the script](https://github.com/Azure-Samples/azure-stack-edge-deploy-vms/scripts/IotEdgeScript).

 1. Download or clone the zip file to the local system.
-Extract files from the zip, and note where you saved the scripts.
+Extract files from the zip, and note where you save the file.

-### MyScript.py

-Use this script to ....
+   Contents of the script file:

    `~/helloworld$ cat myscript.py
     while True: